digipres/publications/ipres/ipres-2019/papers/a-cost-model-for-analysing-and-controlling-the-cost-of-long-term.md

 notes_url: null
 parent: iPRES 2019
 presentation_url: null
+publication_type: paper
 size: 129847
 source_name: iPRES
-title: A cost model for analysing and controlling the cost of long-term digital accessibility as a strategic decision-making tool - iPRES 2019 Amsterdam
+title: 'A cost model for analysing and controlling the cost of long-term digital accessibility as a strategic decision-making tool '
-type: paper
 year: 2019
 ---